Exawind/openturbine/docs/sphinx/theory/fsi-api.rst

 Note: We do not need the moment at the aerodynamic centers at this time.

-Step 2: Advance the OpenTurbine solution to :math:`t^{n+1} = t^n + \Delta t^{n+1}`, using nodal forces
+Step 2: Advance the Kynema solution to
+:math:`t^{n+1} = t^n + \Delta t^{n+1}`, using nodal forces
 (either predicted in Step 1 or, if iterating, solved in Step 7) at :math:`t^{n+1}`.
 In the case that the structure uses substeps, use force values linearly interpolated between those at :math:`t^{n+1}` and :math:`t^n`.